-- Establishing the extent and regional expression of the so-called "Little Ice Age" and "Medieval Climate Anomaly" phenomena. - Evaluating 20th-century warming in the context of the past 2,000 years. - Establishing spatial and temporal patterns of temperature, precipitation, sea ice extent, and atmospheric gases. - Quantifying spatial and temporal patterns of climate-forcing mechanisms that are regionally variable (e.g., greenhouse gases, sulfate, terrestrial dust and associated biological material, black carbon aerosols), and the record of solar variability. - Assessing the relative roles of anthropogenic and natural forcing on climate evolution prior to and into the industrial period. - Providing the context for recent ice, ocean and atmospheric dynamics observed along the Amundsen Sea Coast.
+- Quantifying spatial and temporal patterns of climate-forcing mechanisms that are regionally variable (e.g., greenhouse and reactive gases, sulfate, terrestrial dust and associated biological material, black carbon aerosols), and the record of solar variability. - Assessing the relative roles of anthropogenic and natural forcing on climate evolution prior to and into the industrial period. - Quantifying anthropogenic pollution sources and emission levels prior to the industrial revolution, from early metal smelting activities.

 New coring associated with this effort will include the Arctic, Antarctic, and mid-latitude sites.
 Several countries, including the United States, are considering new coring associated with the 2,000-year array theme.
-Recent, current, or planned U.S. or U.S./International efforts include Roosevelt Island in the Ross Sea (the 2,000-year record would be part of a deeper core), South Pole (the 2,000-year record would be part of a deeper core); Central Alaska Range (Mt.
-Hunter plateau), British Columbia; Detroit Plateau on the Antarctic Peninsula; ice domes along the Amundsen Sea Coast; the Aurora Basin in Antarctica; Hercules Dome near South Pole; and high accumulation rate sites in Greenland.
+Recent, current, and desired future U.S. or U.S./International efforts include South Pole; Central Alaska Range (Mt.
+Hunter plateau), British Columbia (Mt.
+Waddington); Detroit Plateau on the Antarctic Peninsula; multiple ice domes along the Amundsen Sea Coast; the Aurora Basin in Antarctica; Hercules Dome (the 2,000year record would be part of a deeper core); and high accumulation-rate sites in Greenland.
 This list is not exclusive, but illustrates the diversity of discussions within the research community.

 Scientific drilling on the Mt.
-Hunter Plateau of Denali provides a 1,000-year record of precipitation and atmospheric circulation in Central Alaska.
+Hunter Plateau of Denali provides a 2,000-year record of precipitation and atmospheric circulation in Central Alaska.
 Drilling at this site was accomplished by wind and solar energy without the need for gas-fueled generators.
 Credit: a) Seth Campbell, CRREL; b) Dom Winski, Dartmouth

-3. 40,000-year network: The past 40,000 years include the glacial-interglacial transition and our present warm period, the Holocene, as well as a sequence of abrupt swings in climate as recorded in Greenland ice cores and other climate archives.
-The glacial-interglacial transition is the best-documented global response to very largescale changes in climate boundary conditions, and the earlier abrupt changes are the best examples of this enigmatic process.
+3. Large-Scale Global Climate Change (40,000year network): The past 40,000 years include the last glacial maximum, the glacial-interglacial transition, and our present warm period, the Holocene, as well as the sequence of abrupt swings (Dansgaard-Oeschger events) in climate as recorded in Greenland ice cores and other climate archives.
+The glacial-interglacial transition is the best-documented global response to very large-scale changes in climate forcing, and the earlier abrupt changes are the best examples of this enigmatic process.
 The Holocene is one of the more stable climatic periods, potentially providing the conditions for an outburst of human societal development.
-The reason for this apparent constancy in Holocene climate as well as the linkage between preindustrial climate swings and human development is still a matter of debate.
+The reason for this apparent constancy in Holocene climate as well as the linkage between pre-industrial climate swings and human development is still a matter of debate.
 To understand these phenomena we need to resolve their spatial and temporal evolution.
-Ice cores are uniquely placed to provide the contrasting polar elements of climate in very high resolution as well as a suite of measurements (such as greenhouse gas concentrations).
+Ice cores are uniquely as a suite of measurements (such as greenhouse gas concentrations).
 In addition, we need to understand the response of the Antarctic, Greenland, and other Arctic ice sheets to climate change.
 In particular, the contribution of the large ice sheets to the glacial-interglacial sea level change, and the temporal evolution over the last 40,000 years, are still matters of debate.
+The primary objectives of the 40,000-year ice core network include: